Hashnode/mern-starter/README.md

   npm start
 ```

 **Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
+Also `npm3` is required to install dependencies properly.

 ## Available Commands